 - Accelerated breathing

-(norepinephrine and epinephrine via alpha1 and β receptors)
+(noradrenaline and adrenaline via alpha1 and β receptors)

 - Pupil dilation

-- Increased supply of oxygen-rich blood to skeletal muscles in preparation for the fight-or-flight response
+- Increased supply of oxygen-rich blood to the skeletal muscles in preparation for the fight or flight response

 - Intestine

-- Skin (reduce risk of bleeding in case of injury / fight, increase body heat)
+- Skin (reduce the risk of bleeding in the event of injury / combat, increase body heat)

-- Stimulation of the liver to release high-energy glucose
+- Stimulation of the liver to release energy-rich glucose

 - Sweat glands activated (cold sweat)